WaCoDiS/data-access-api/README.md

 Several observing routins requests certain datastores for new available data, such as in-situ measurements, Copernicus satellite data, sdi based geodata and services or meteorological data that are required for process executions.

 **[Data Wrapper](https://github.com/WaCoDiS/data-access-api)**
-Information  about  all  incoming  required datasets are bundled by a are stored in a Metadata Storage.
+Information  about  all  incoming  required datasets are bundled and stored in a Metadata Storage.
 For the purpose of defining process inputs, the _Data Wrapper_ generates references to the required datasets from the metadata and provides these references to the Core Engine via a REST API.
 To provide an asynchronous Pub/Sub pattern, a [Metadata Connector](https://github.com/WaCoDiS/metadata-connector) will listen for new datasets and then interacts with the REST API.

 **[Web Processing Service](https://github.com/WaCoDiS/javaps-wacodis-backend)**
 The  execution  of  analysis processes  provided  by  EO  Tools  is  encapsulated  by  a  OGC